 Carters of Suffolk (originally known as Kiln Cottage Pottery) in Suffolk are a specialist manufacturer of novel and avant-garde teapots who hand paint and glaze and fire their teapots in their own production kilns.
 It says on their webpages “Handmade in England” – http://www.cartersofsuffolk.com

 Jody Leach sells the Therma, an insulated ceramic coffee or tea cup, made from bone china in Stoke on Trent.
-Both the cup and scilicone lid are dish washer safe.
-It is not clear if the lid is UK made.
-The cup has an 8oz/230ml capacity, which is equivalent to a small cup of coffee in say Costa.
-Jody Leach alsos sells a nesting table and chairs which is made in London, called the Teanest, and a planter and matching shelf which are made in England.
+Both the cup and scilicone lid are dishwasher safe.
+The tactile rubber lid is an off-the-shelf product and it is not clear if the lid is UK made, so probably it’s not.
+The cup has an 8oz/230ml capacity, which is equivalent to a very small cup of coffee in say Costa Coffee.
+The cup is roughly the same size as a small Costa cup but has much less capacity due to the baffles inside the cup.
+As the mug is made of pot, you’ll need to be careful not to break it and it’s fairly heavy if you want to carry it around.
+Because it is made of pot it is nicer to drink out of than a plastic mug.
+The Jody Leach Therma Cup is clearly labelled as Made in Stoke on Trent on its base.
+Great mug this although on the small side when filled, a bit heavy if you carry it around, the hole in the bottom drips, and I cracked mine within the first month or so of getting it.
+Jody Leach also sells a nesting table and chairs which is made in London, called the Teanest, and a planter and matching shelf which are made in England.
 Jody Leach says this of himself on his website “I live in London and work as a product designer and have since 2011 designed and manufactured my own products, all within the UK.
-My design process starts with observation of people and everyday life, identifying problems, then developing simple solutions.” – http://jodyleach.bigcartel.com
+My design process starts with observation of people and everyday life, identifying problems, then developing simple solutions” – http://jodyleach.bigcartel.com

 “Nakd thermal travel mugs are made in the UK” just like their “bars and are the perfect reusable alternative to paper cups from coffee shops”.
 Their matching lunchbox does not appear to be UK made though – https://www.naturalbalancefoods.co.uk/accessories/nakd-travel-mug/